stepansnigirev/hw_workshop/3_bitcoin/README.md

 GUI gui;     /* our GUI instance */
-Label lbl;   /* label in the global scope, we will change text from the button callback */
+Label lbl;   /* label in the global scope, we will change text from the button callback */ QR qr;       /* QR in the global scope, we will change text from the button callback */

 /* we gonna use testnet here, will be used in address generation and key derivation */ /* to switch to the mainnet just change this to false */